 Current habits

 A discussion about goal setting is a way to help your patients connect their goals with the behavioural changes they can make for better weight management.
-Align with your patients on realistic and individualized goals as a first step towards creating sustainable long-term changes in behaviour.1,2 Try setting goals that are connected to your patients’ values and objectives.
+Align with your patients on realistic and individualized goals as a first step towards creating sustainable long-term changes in behaviour.1,3 Try setting goals that are connected to your patients’ values and objectives.
 For example, connect the goal of engaging in more physical activity to activities they can do with their children or family, such as going for a walk once a day.

-It can be helpful to refer to the responses for the talking points and questions above, about how weight may affect your patients’ medical, physical, emotional, and day-to-day well-being, and their lifestyle goals and plans.2
+It can be helpful to refer to the responses for the talking points and questions above, about how weight may affect your patients’ medical, physical, emotional, and day-to-day well-being, and their lifestyle goals and plans.3

 There are several things you can do, such as working with your patients to help them set lifestyle goals.
 To begin the process, here are some questions to consider asking:

-Patients could also keep a food and physical activity journal to help them stay on track with these behavioural changes.
-They can record things like:
+Patients could also keep a food and physical activity journal to

 By recording the situations and feelings in which people living with obesity make decisions about food, you and your patients may be able to identify areas for change.
 Patients can bring their journal to each appointment to discuss general patterns.
 Healthcare professionals are encouraged to provide positive feedback and celebrate any progress made with the patient’s lifestyle changes.